aassou/NadorMall/README.md

-# Annahda
+# ImmoERP
-This project is destinated to Annahda RealEstates LLC, and it manages its products, clients, contracts and employees.
+This project is an implementation of ImmoERP.